mademakerspace/beacon-fi/README.md

 $ brew install lua
 ```

-Then you will likely want to install a loader to upload your Lua scripts to the ESP8266 through a USB-to-serial connection.
+Then you will likely want to install a loader to upload your Lua scripts to the ESP8266 through a USB-to-serial connection. (see Talking to your ESP8266)

 *WARNING: The ESP8266 operates at 3.3v and will not be happy if you use 5v (Arduino and other FTDI boards often operate at 5v)*

-You can download one of these tools to help you interact with your ESP8266 (see output, send commands line by line, upload files, format, flash firmware, etc.)
-LuaLoader (Only for Windows): http://benlo.com/esp8266/index.html#LuaLoader

-ESPlorer (Windows, Linux, Solaris, Mac OSx): http://esp8266.ru/esplorer/

-Or if you prefer something more lightweight (without a GUI), check out Luatool: https://github.com/4refr0nt/luatool

 # Introduction
 This project was inspired by a project by @kstevica: https://medium.com/@kstevica/how-to-build-an-open-wifi-finder-using-esp8266-and-two-coin-batteries-9c31eb6f9859